Paris

 You might also like

 North of République, the Canal Saint-Martin district shows its most authentic face in winter.
-Independent roasters, natural wine bars, small design shops and long lunches with no one hurrying you along.
+Independent roasters, natural wine bars, small design shops and long lunches where nobody rushes you.
 Come hungry.

 Eating and drinking in January

-Winter is when Parisian cooking is at its best.
-This is the season of French onion soup, roast duck, cassoulet, blanquette de veau, tartiflette, oysters (the months with an 'r'), and long lunches that drift gently into the afternoon.
+Winter is when Parisian cooking is at its finest.
+It is the season of French onion soup, roast duck, cassoulet, blanquette de veau, tartiflette, oysters (the months with an 'r') and long lunches that slide gently into the afternoon.
 A few practical notes.

-• Book bistros for dinner, particularly Thursday to Saturday.
-January is quieter than October, but the good rooms are small and often held by regulars.
+• Book bistros for dinner, particularly Thursday through Saturday.
+January is quieter than October, but good rooms are small and often taken by regulars.

-• Lunch is the smart move.Almost every serious restaurant offers a two- or three-course set menu at lunch, for a fraction of the evening price.
+• Lunch is the smart move.Almost every serious restaurant offers a two- or three-course set menu at lunch, at a fraction of the evening price.

-• Galette des Roisis everywhere in January — the traditional frangipane almond cake concealing a charm, eaten to mark Épiphanie.
+• Galette des Roisis everywhere in January — the traditional almond frangipane cake concealing a charm, eaten to mark Epiphany.
 Every boulangerie has its own version.
 Try several.

 • Oystersare at their peak from December to February.
-Order a platter, a glass of Muscadet, and you will thank us later.
+Order a platter, a glass of Muscadet, and you can thank us later.

 Note

-If you want a specific address, ask us when you arrive.
-We keep a short list of neighbourhood places where we actually eat, and we would rather send you somewhere honest than somewhere fashionable.
+If you would like a specific address, ask us when you arrive.
+We keep a short list of places in the neighbourhood where we actually eat, and we would rather send you somewhere honest than somewhere fashionable.

 Getting around: the essentials